 The New Zealand Tech Alliance is a group of independent technology associations from across New Zealand that work together to ensure a strong voice for technology.Visit Tech Alliance

 From 2018, Digital Technologies have been recognised as part of the technology learning area within the New Zealand Curriculum.
 In Te Marautanga o Aotearoa, it is recognised as a whenu (strand) within the Hangarau Wāhanga Ako.
 Learning in digital technologies is linked to learning across all learning areas and Wāhanga Ako.

 The Digital Technologies curriculum is available for all students from years one to 13, with the option to specialise from year 11.
-It is expected that all schools and kura will be teaching the new curriculum content by 2020.
+It is expected that all schools and kura will be teaching the new curriculum content from 2020.
 Learn more.